Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Exploratory Qualitative Analysis

 \begin{itemize} \item \textbf{Course credits and placement:} Matters to do with course placement and credit, including the student having prior credit from AP/dual enrollment, or discussion of the student's performance on a placement exam for courses.

-\item \textbf{Course problem:} The student is enrolled in the wrong course for their skill level, wants to drop/withdraw from a course they dislike, or is taking a course in which they are performing poorly.
+\item \textbf{Course problem:} The student is enrolled in the wrong course for their skill level, missing a course they should be enrolled in, wants to drop/withdraw from a course they dislike, or is taking a course in which they are performing poorly.